westurner/dotfiles/tools.rst

 Zotero archives and tags resources with bibliographic metadata.

 * Zotero is really helpful for research.
+* Browsers other than Firefox connect to Zotero Standalone
 * Zotero can store a full-page archive of a given resource (e.g. HTML, PDF)
 * Zotero can store and synchronize data on Zotero's servers with Zotero File Storage